Largest department at California Polytechnic State University

 Today, Larry only has to maintain a single master image in a virtual environment for any given software configuration, which makes it much easier to change master images compared to working directly with physical computers.
 Larry can now simply deploy the image that he wants to any hardware configuration, and SmartDeploy will apply the correct Platform Pack to get the machine up and running.

-Only positive outcomes with SmartDeploy: A reliable, cost effective quick imaging solution
+Only positive outcomes with SmartDeploy: A reliable, cost-effective, and quick imaging solution

 SmartDeploy also saved money for Larry and the mechanical engineering department.
 “Previously, every time we had to buy computers, I had to buy an extra one to serve as the gold image,” Larry explains.
 The cost of those extra computers added up each school year.
 “Each computer ran about $1,000, so that was $5,000 total for computers just to make golden images for the labs each year.”
 In addition, all those extra computers took up counter space in the shop —a problem that Larry no longer encounters now that he can use virtual machines for disk imaging.